 Learning – Self-Teach or Courses

 There are pros and cons to both of these.
 I studied Java in 2003.
 I paid for the course as there was very little video content on the web back then.
 If I had known that I could buy a course for £20, 17 years later and learn more I would have banked the money.
-I completed the course knowing that at the end I didn’t want to be a Java developer.
+I completed the course knowing that in the end, I didn’t want to be a Java developer at that time.

 In hindsight, the Java course I studied came on floppy disks and used an older version of Java.
 It also covered web design using Microsoft FrontPage.
 Enough said!

-Outside of my job working in a school and my desire to learn I am quite social.
-I meet up with friends, have drinks, meals and engage in many a conversation.
+Outside of my job working in education and my desire to learn I am quite social.
+I meet up with friends, have drinks and meals and engage in many a conversation.
 But, they don’t share the same interests as me so I choose not to talk about my online adventures.
 I don’t want to bore them nor am I one for “Blowing my own trumpet”.

-I would like to meet more people through attending a conference or by joining a local group.
+I would like to meet more people by attending a conference or by joining a local group.
 With Twitter, YouTube and Facebook it is easier to connect with like-minded people.
-I joined the Indie Hackers community to look for inspiration on a side project and to meet more people.
+I joined the Indie Hackers community to look for inspiration for a side project and to meet more people.

 Meeting people will open up more avenues which can forge your career path even quicker.
 You should take every opportunity to mingle with experienced people when young.
 You might get where you want much quicker as a result.